Kandu Health

 Private Equity Round in 2022

 Aerin Medical Inc. is a health technology company based in Sunnyvale, California, specializing in non-invasive treatment solutions for nasal breathing disorders.
-Established in 2011, the company has developed therapeutic devices that utilize low-power radiofrequency energy to remodel nasal soft tissues, effectively addressing the underlying causes of nasal congestion.
-Its primary products include the VivAer procedure for nasal airway obstruction and the RhinAer procedure for chronic rhinitis, both of which employ proprietary temperature-controlled technology.
-These solutions offer ENT physicians appealing alternatives to invasive surgery, allowing them to treat patients under local anesthesia with minimal to no downtime.
-Aerin Medical aims to meet the unmet needs of individuals suffering from chronic nasal airway conditions through its innovative and office-friendly product offerings.
+Founded in 2011, the company develops therapeutic devices that utilize low-power radiofrequency energy to remodel nasal soft tissues, addressing underlying causes of conditions like nasal obstruction and chronic rhinitis.
+Its flagship products include the VivAer procedure and device for nasal airway obstruction, as well as the RhinAer procedure and device for chronic rhinitis.
+These innovative offerings enable ENT physicians to provide effective treatments in an office setting, often with local anesthesia and little to no downtime for patients, making them appealing alternatives to traditional invasive surgeries.

 Endeavor BioMedicines